 DIY installers and electricians find that easy setup and wired / wireless flexibility are the key advantages of SmokeSight.
 These benefits are delivered by the following features:

 - NetworkNow* – Some smoke alarms utilise multistep procedures or DIP switches to setup the wireless interlink network.
 So, they can be confusing, time consuming or just awkward.
-In contrast, building the SmokeSight wireless network is as easy as applying power and tapping the Test+Hush button to add each smoke alarm.
+In contrast, building the SmokeSight wireless network is as easy as applying power in sequence to add each smoke alarm.
 Network validation and testing is also simple.

 - TrueTerminal*** – Some smoke alarms incorporate mains connection via a plug or small screw terminals.
 In this case daisy chaining or looping the mains supply to other smoke alarms requires the installation of a junction box in the ceiling space.
 But installing a junction box can be difficult and time consuming.
 SmokeSight incorporates mains and loop screw terminals that can accept 2 x 2.5mmsq conductors each*.